-As the global urban population rises, making our cities smarter and more sustainable – from transport to water supply and food waste – is crucial.
+As the global urban population rises, making our cities smarter and more sustainable is crucial – from transport to water supply and food waste.
+What does the economic future hold?

 Our world is becoming more and more city-centric.
 Since the middle of the last century, the urban population has risen from 750 million to 4.4 billion.
 Today, more than half the world’s population lives in cities, and the share of the urban population is expected to reach more than two-thirds by the middle of this century.